 1. The Kabbalah is not a book per se, but a tradition of mystical practices.
 The Zohar, the primary text, was written (or received, you can say) in 13th century Spain.

 2. The Zohar offers many different things – it’s a huge compendium of stuff.
 It changes some large primary assumptions and reinterprets the whole Torah under this new light.
+(This is what most esoteric traditions do with their basic religious outcropping – they go deeper and mystically further, illuminating an entirely different, mystically universal, version of scriptural texts).

 3. It introduces Ein Sof (the infinite) as the real supreme being, the creator of what we know as God.